rkulagowski/httpx/docs/advanced.md

 r = httpx.get("https://example.org", verify="path/to/client.pem")
 ```

-You can also disable the SSL verification...
+You can also disable SSL verification...

 ```python
 import httpx